Tips to Elevate Your Camping Experience

 A group effort: each camper brings something to add to a delicious taco dinner night.

-5. Bring entertainment.
-If wi-fi is non-existent or spotty, be sure to pack some analog-style entertainment like a deck of cards, a book, or a board game.
-If you're camping with friends, bring along some outdoor games like frisbee, cornhole or wiffle ball.
-If there's a flat surface, consider laying down your yoga mat and treat yourself to some gentle stretching and meditation.
+If wi-fi is non-existent or spotty, be sure to pack some analog-style entertainment like a deck of cards, a book or a board game.
+If you're camping with friends, bring some outdoor games like frisbee, cornhole or wiffle ball.
+If there's a flat surface, consider packing your yoga mat and treat yourself to some gentle stretching or meditation.

 yoga outside